strimzi/proposals/006-improving-configurability-of-kafka-listeners.md

 Some users heavily customize their Kubernetes network.
 One of the examples is joining their Kubernetes network with their network outside of Kubernetes.
 In such case, a common problem is using or not using the cluster service DNS suffix (`.cluster.local` by default) which is in some cases needed and in some not.
-Having the ability to override the advertised hostnames on internal listeners similarly to how they can be treated on the external listener or being able to have ore internal listeners could help in these situations.
+Having the ability to override the advertised hostnames on internal listeners similarly to how they can be treated on the external listener or being able to have one internal listeners could help in these situations.

 ## Proposed changes